simonmichael/hledger/doc/RELEASING.md

   - commit: `install: NEW`

 #### Update website
-- push to github: in site repo, `git push github` or magit `P u`
+- push to github: in site repo, `git push github` or magit `P p`
-- on hledger.org server:
+- wait a few seconds for hledger.org repo to update automatically.
+Or if needed:
-  - in main repo (both main and site repos on master):
+  - on hledger.org, with both main and site repos on master branch:
     - `git -C site pull && git pull && make site`
     - (or to rebuild all pages, also run `make -C site all`)
-  - in /opt/hledger/site/hledger.org.caddy:
+  - in /ssh:simon@hledger.org:/opt/hledger/site/hledger.org.caddy (hangs ?), or
+    hledgerorg emacs, open /opt/hledger/site/hledger.org.caddy:
     - @oldmanpath: add `path` for NEW
     - @unversionedmanpath: update to NEW
   - `systemctl reload caddy`